 The Jagielska case – what next?

-- There is a debate on the future of abortion law in Poland – whether to return to the so-called compromise or introduce clear regulations on the limit of foetal survival.
+- Still debate on the future of abortion law in Poland – whether to return to the so-called compromise or introduce clear regulations on the limit of foetal survival.

 - The doctor and her team emphasize that they acted in accordance with the Act, and the case revealed gaps and ambiguities in Polish law.